hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 My implementation of Hybrid A* has the incremental searching and Reeds Shepp curve searching.
 This generates acceptable reaults but it certainly can be improved more:
 - avoid some very short path segments that are too hard to steer
 - avoid apex points that are too close to obstacles
-- add numerical optimiztion module to so that the curve
+- add numerical optimiztion module to so that the curve will be adjusted to match the dynamics of the robot.
+E.g. acceleration and steer rate.

 Every code in this project was developed by myself using standard C++ and ROS tools.